 - introducing a new traineeships programme to support young people to develop skills for employment, including apprenticeships

-In March 2011, an independent review of further education, the Review of vocational education made a number of recommendations including that we:
+In March 2011, an independent review of education for 14 to 19 year olds, the Review of vocational education made many recommendations including that we:

 - move to ‘per-student’ funding instead of ‘per-qualification’ funding, to make institutions more accountable to learners